openscope/openscope/documentation/airport-guides/lkpr.md

 - easyJet (ICAO: EZY, callsign: EASY)
 - Vueling (ICAO: VLG, callsign: VUELING)

 And serving the capital city and most of the area west of Prague.
-In the east it is helped by Brno Tuřany (LKTB), Pardubice Airport (LKPD) and Ostrava Mošnov (LKMO).
-It is located <b>xxx</b> km to the North-West of the city centre.
+In the east it is helped by Brno Tuřany (LKTB), Pardubice Airport (LKPD) and Ostrava Mošnov (LKMT).
+It is located 7NM (13 km) to the North-West of the city centre.

-The Czech civil aviation history started at Prague Kbely Airport in 1919, but it's capacity was insufficient by the mid 1930s the Czech government decided to build a new airport in Prague-Ruzyně.
+The Czech civil aviation history started at Prague Kbely Airport in 1918, but it's capacity was insufficient by the mid 1930s the Czech government decided to build a new airport in Prague-Ruzyně.
 Throughout the years, the airport went through many developmental changes, mainly the construction of runways 04/22, 06/24 and 12/30.

 ### Statistics